-The Upper Iowa Athletic Training Education Program is committed to protecting the health and safety of the athletic training students, prospective athletic training students, preceptors, faculty, and patients.
-Several policies have been developed to protect the health and safety of those involved in the ATEP.
+The Upper Iowa Athletic Training Program is committed to protecting the health and safety of the athletic training students, prospective athletic training students, preceptors, faculty, and patients.
+Several policies have been developed to protect the health and safety of those involved in the ATP.

-Athletic training students are required to meet the technical standards for admission or show potential for meeting the standards with reasonable accommodations as determined by the UIU Coordinator of Disability Services.
-Prospective students seeking reasonable accommodations to meet the technical standards must meet with the Coordinator of Disability Services to review the technical standards and identify reasonable accommodations, taking into account patient and clinician safety.
+Athletic training students are required to meet the technical standards for admission or show potential for meeting the standards with reasonable accommodations as determined by the UIU Director of Disability Services.
+Prospective students seeking reasonable accommodations to meet the technical standards must meet with the Director of Disability Services to review the technical standards and identify reasonable accommodations, taking into account patient and clinician safety.
 For additional information regarding the programs technical standards, please contact the Director of Athletic Training Education.

-The ATEP recognizes the importance of minimizing the exposure to infectious disease in the clinical education setting.
-All students involved in the ATEP, including prospective athletic training students, receive annual training in preventing disease transmission prior to completing clinical education hours.
-As a part of this training, students review the program's Infectious Disease Policy.
+The ATP recognizes the importance of minimizing the exposure to infectious disease in the clinical education setting.
+All students involved in the ATP, including prospective athletic training students, receive annual training in preventing disease transmission prior to completing clinical education or directed observation hours.
+As a part of this training, students review the program’s Infectious Disease Policy.
 Students are expected to understand the policy and the additional guidelines required due to the potential exposure to infectious disease in the clinical setting.
 The Infectious Disease Policy is available to students on the ATrack database and the ATP Student Handbook.

-During the course of completing clinical education hours, there is the potential for an infectious exposure to occur.
-If an exposure should occur, the student should notify their supervising clinical preceptor immediately.
-The clinical preceptor will activate the Infectious Exposure Plan and assist the student with the acquiring appropriate post-exposure care and completing appropriate documentation.
+During the course of completing clinical education or directed observation hours, there is the potential for an infectious exposure to occur.
+If an exposure should occur, the student should notify their supervising preceptor or the clinical education coordinator immediately.
+The preceptor will activate the Bloodbourne Pathogen Exposure Plan and assist the student with the acquiring appropriate post-exposure care and completing appropriate documentation.
 The Bloodborne Pathogens Exposure Plan is available to students on the ATrack database.

 Emergency Action Plans

-Athletic training students should review the emergency action plan for their assigned clinical rotation with their clinical preceptor prior to beginning any clinical education rotation.
-These plans are accessible on the ATEP website and the UIU ATEP Student Handbook.
+Athletic training students must review the emergency action plan (EAP) for their assigned clinical rotation with their preceptor prior to beginning any clinical education rotation.
+These EAPs are accessible on the ATrack Database and the ATP Student Handbook.